microsoft/MixedRealityToolkit-Unity/Documentation/README_Slate.md

 ![Slate](../Documentation/Images/Slate/MRTK_Slate_Main.png)

-The [`Slate.prefab`](../Assets/MixedRealityToolkit.SDK/Features/UX/Prefabs/Slate/Slate.prefab) offers a thin window style control for displaying 2D content, for example plain text or articles including media.
+The Slate prefab offers a thin window style control for displaying 2D content, for example plain text or articles including media.
 It offers a grabbable title bar as well as *Follow Me* and *Close* functionality.
 The content window can be scrolled via articulated hand input.

 ## How to use a slate control ##
 A slate control is composed of the following elements: